joelvdw/agelena/README.md

 ## Full documentation

-The full API documentation is accessible in HTML format in the [kdoc-agalena](kdoc-agelena) folder.
+The full API documentation is accessible in HTML format in the [kdoc-agelena](kdoc-agelena) folder.

 ## License